(synonym : Nerium indicum Mill.)

 The shrub, if allowed its head, can grow to two metres or more but can be trimmed to the size that you prefer.
 It is evergreen with dark leathery leaves which are about 15cm long.
 It has beautiful, sweetly scented flowers, mostly in red, peachy pinky, and apricot tones, though there are some soft yellows, as well as a clear white.
 The flowers on a happy Oleander can completely cover the bush for months on end.
 The blooms can be either single or double, depending on the variety.
 There are even dwarf varieties available, to be grown either in containers or to fit into today’s much smaller back yards.

 With all those beautiful colours, perfume and toughness why is it so maligned?
-The answer is that it is said to be poisonous - if you choose to eat it.
-However it grows beside many a playground without harming a single child as the leaves are so bitter that one suck or bite would be quite enough.
-The harm it is supposed to do is more urban myth than reality.
+The harm it is supposed to do is based on the urban myth of a swagman long ago who is supposed to have stirred his boiling porridge with a stick from a nearby Oleander bush, and died when he ate his porridge.
+So the answer is that it is said to be poisonous - if you choose to eat it.
+However it grows beside many a playground without harming a single child as the leaves are so bitter that one suck or bite would be quite enough to deter further tasting.

 The aim when growing plants for butterflies is to encourage lots of new young leaves and shoots, so an annual shearing of the Oleanders, cutting back the branches by 1/4 to a 1/3 will do it no harm.
 The main flush of flowers is in late spring to early summer so cutting back behind the flowers works well.
 I would also plead for a little bit of messiness in your garden.
 Don’t pull every weed, nor trim every shrub.
 Have a wild section for the birds and butterflies.

-Many children and adults too for that matter are intrigued by the beautiful silvery cocoons of the butterfly Euploea corewhich grows to maturity on the leaves of the Oleander.
+Many children and adults too for that matter are intrigued by the beautiful silvery cocoons of the butterfly Euploea corinna which grows to maturity on the leaves of the Oleander.

 Flowers in Australia